bvaughn/redux-search/README.md

-// Elsewhere, in a smart component module... import { connect } from 'react-redux' import { createSelector } from 'reselect' import { getSearchSelectors, search as createSearch } from 'redux-search'
+// Elsewhere, in a smart component module... import { connect } from 'react-redux' import { createSelector } from 'reselect' import { createSearchAction, getSearchSelectors } from 'redux-search'

 // :text is a selector that returns the text Books are currently filtered by
 // :result is an Array of Book ids that match the current seach :text (or all Books if there is no search :text)